 After the files have been transferred, open the

 wp-config.php file and verify the

-After the database import, you’ll be able to see the database tables from your downloadable backup.
-If you run into a timeout issue during the database import, it’s possible that your database file is too large for phpMyAdmin’s web uploader.
+After the database import, you’ll be able to see the database tables from your downloaded backup.
+If you run into a timeout issue during the database import, your database file may be too large for phpMyAdmin’s web uploader.
 If that is the case, you can try uploading the database file to your site’s

 Restoring WordPress Backups to Staging

 If you’d like to restore a WordPress backup to staging instead of your live site, click the Restore to button next to the backup in MyKinsta and choose staging from the dropdown menu.
 Depending on how large your site is, this may take a few minutes to complete.
 You can then access your staging site, which now has its own environment, completely separate from your live production site.

 Here are a few additional things to be aware of regarding backups at Kinsta.